Alishba-Haroon/Alishba-Haroon/README.md

 - **Brain Tumor Segmentation with YOLOv8 and SAM**
   Worked on advanced computer vision techniques for tumor detection and segmentation using state-of-the-art models.

-- Internship at Vosyn
-  Gained hands-on experience in AI model development and data analytics during a paid internship.

 ---

 Thank you for visiting my profile.
 I look forward to connecting and collaborating on AI and machine learning projects!